artemiscloud/activemq-artemis-self-provisioning-plugin/README.md

 ## Local development

 To be able to run the local development environment you need to:

-* have access to a local or remote OpenShift cluster
+- have access to a local or remote OpenShift cluster
-* have the operator installed on the cluster
+- have the operator installed on the cluster
-* have the cert-manager operator installed on the cluster
+- have the cert-manager operator installed on the cluster
+- have the jolokia-api-server running
-* have the plugin running
+- have the plugin running
-* have the console running
+- have the console running

 ### Setting up an OpenShift cluster